Documentary Wedding Photographer in Atlanta

 Let’s make sure I am the perfect wedding photographer for you.

 I don’t take every wedding I’m asked to photograph.
-It's very important I work with couples who share my brand values.
+It's very important I work with couples who share my sense of humor and story-telling values.

 I'd love to hear more about you and your story.
 Go to my contact page and fill out the form.
 I'll be in touch as soon as possible (provided my contact form is working right.)